tleisio/booknotes/The design pathway for regenerating earth.md

 4. **Illuminate** - continually facilitate, participate, and propagate the urgency of regional regenerative economies or restoration of planetary health
 5. **Redefine economic policies** - story-tell a contextually successful regenerative economy that shows the flow of the living system

-## Chapter 9: Hold the Blue Marble in Your Sight
+## Chapter 9: Hold the blue marble in your sight
 [Link to chapter 9 on Earth-regenerators network](https://earth-regenerators.mn.co/posts/the-design-pathway-chapter-9)

 As regional economies work to become more resilient/regenerative, must expect environmental collapse events to occur within region and also in surrounding neighboring regions.
 Until some critical mass of regenerative regions or territories are established, planetary healing will have yet to begin.